 Registered Neighborhood Organizations (RNOs) in Denver suffer from distinct challenges when it comes to accurately representing the diversity of the communities they serve, disproportionately impacting low-income residents, renters, and communities of color.
-RNOs in Denver are volunteer organizations and are often constrained by a lack of resources to perform time- and cost-intensive outreach and engagement to identify cultural gaps, structural barriers, and creative solutions.
+RNOs in Denver are volunteer organizations that are often constrained by a lack of resources to perform time- and cost-intensive outreach and engagement to identify cultural gaps, structural barriers, and creative solutions.

 According to West Denver Renaissance Collaborative’s (WDRC) research, several West Denver RNOs have identified lack of diversity and representation as a challenge that they would like to overcome.
-This RNO Equity Toolkit Pilot collaborated with two Registered Neighborhood Organizations—West Colfax Association of Neighbors (WeCAN) and Villa Park Neighborhood Association (VPNA)—to identify population gaps in each RNO by comparing RNO participation data to neighborhood demographics, determine population-specific barriers, and develop data-driven recommendations for the RNOs to consider on their journey to becoming more accessible, inclusive, and equitable.
+This RNO Equity Toolkit Pilot partnered with two Registered Neighborhood Organizations—West Colfax Association of Neighbors (WeCAN) and Villa Park Neighborhood Association (VPNA)—to identify population gaps in each RNO by comparing RNO participation data to neighborhood demographics, determine population-specific barriers, and develop data-driven recommendations for the RNOs to consider on their journey to becoming more accessible, inclusive, and equitable.

 In partnership with WDRC, Radian collaborated with WeCAN and VPNA on research and data collection that would support their efforts to increase representation in RNO participation and leadership.
-This pilot project consisted of three phases of data collection: Neighborhood Diagnostic, RNO Assessment, and Barrier Identification.